 Five-year survival rates in patients with AKI requiring renal replacement therapy range from 15% to 35% (less than 10% of those patients are dialysis-dependent).

 AKI is irreversible in approximately 5% to 7% of adults and as many as 16% of older adult patients.
-There is controversy as to whether prior AKI is a major risk factor leading to future chronic kidney disease, but increasing evidence of strong association mounts.
+There is controversy as to whether prior AKI is a major risk factor leading to future chronic kidney disease, but evidence increasingly favors a strong association.

 Use of this content is subject to our disclaimer